 Health and Security Advice for Hajj Amidst COVID-19 from International SOS

 In a normal year, more than 3 million foreign and domestic pilgrims are expected to perform their religious duties in Mecca, Mina, Arafat & Muzdalifah, with many also travelling to Medina in the weeks before and after the pilgrimage.
+Last year, the kingdom closed its borders to contain the spread of COVID-19 and Hajj was restricted to 1,000 domestic pilgrims.

 Dr Olivier Barles, Regional Medical Director at International SOS in Dubai, advises: